STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Pipeline planning

 For each $T$, there exist an enormous number of execution plans.
 The goal is to select an optimal configuration $S'$, which 1) is valid, and 2) maximizes accuracy.
 For instance, both A and B in Figure~\ref{fig:design:aib} are valid, but which has the maximum accuracy?

 \paragraph{Key idea} To ensure validity, \sys{} respects the key invariant $AIB(k) \geq 0$ for each allocation attempt on layer $k$.
-To maximize accuracy, our key idea is to first uniformly increase \bt{}s for all shards, then with the rest AIBs it greedily and iteratively allocate highest possible \bt{}s to individual shards guided by shard importance.
-By doing so, we build an information passageway for most important shards, allowing their maximum activations to be preserved in highest fidelity as possible.
+To maximize accuracy, our key idea is to first uniformly increase \bt{}s for all shards, then with the rest AIBs it greedily and iteratively allocates highest possible \bt{}s to individual shards guided by shard importance.
+By doing so, we build an information passageway for most important shards, allowing their maximum activations to be preserved in as high fidelity as possible.

 The allocation process comprises two passes as follows.
 In the first pass, \sys{} picks a uniform \bt{} for all unallocated shards in the submodel, i.e. those not in preload buffer.
 To do so, it enumerates from lowest \bt{} (i.e. 2-bit) and selects the highest \bt{}s while AIBs still satisfy the invariant.
-Notably, it fills a submodel layer with the shards from the same original layer and does not mix up shards across layers, due to quantization preserves layerwise weight distribution (\S\ref{sec:design:sharding:quantize}).
+Notably, it fills a submodel layer with the shards from the same original layer and does not mix up shards across layers, due to quantization preserves intra-layer weight distribution (\S\ref{sec:design:sharding:quantize}).
 If AIBs cannot even support 2-bit shards, e.g. due to $T$ and/or preload buffer $S$ too small, \sys{} still selects them as they are necessary for execution but aborts further allocation.
 In the second pass, \sys{} iteratively upgrades the \bt{}s of individual shards to full 32 \bt{} guided by the shard importance profiled in \S\ref{sec:design:planning:pre}, until all AIBs are consumed.

 The allocation result is an optimal execution plan which instantiates the submodel with individual shard configurations, and is ready to be executed by the IO/compute pipeline.